IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 • What was built: directory structure, services installed, service names and how to check status

-• Component classification: which components are LLM agents (reader, author, compactor) and which are deterministic scripts (delivery, network, maintenance) — and how to modify each type
+• Component classification: which components are LLM agents (reader, author, compactor), which are pipeline scripts (reader-preprocess, reader-postprocess, author-postprocess), and which are scheduled scripts (delivery, network, maintenance) — and how to modify each type

 • How to inspect activity: which files to read, what the log format looks like

-• How to modify behavior: edit prompt files in runtime/agent-prompts/ for intelligent agents; edit scripts in runtime/scripts/ for deterministic components; no restart needed for prompt changes, script changes take effect on next invocation
+• How to modify behavior: edit prompt files in runtime/agent-prompts/ for intelligent agent judgment; edit scripts in runtime/scripts/ for mechanical behavior (including pre/post-processing); no restart needed for prompt or script changes, both take effect on next invocation

 • How to restart: when a restart is required (only if the service definition itself changed), and the exact command